laupardo/mongoExplorerApp/README.md

 ```
 npm install
 ```
-If any error arises aka module not found npm install <module name>
+If any error arises, aka module not found, use npm install <module name>.
+If all else fails, google it.

 ```
 nodemon start